testfairy/docs/docs/01_Getting_Started/020_Account_Verification.md

 Don't throw it away, It contains some useful information:

- 1. First, please click on the account verficiation link in order to **fully activate** your account.
+ 1. First, please click on the account verificiation link in order to **fully activate** your account.

  2. In this email you will also find your **API Key**.
     Use this key to upload builds and invite testers directly via command line, Gradle, Jenkins and all the other [plugins](https://docs.testfairy.com/Continuous_Integration/Introduction.html).